"Hey Hills..."

 Third Question:

-Hey Hills ... what’s your favorite ice cream flavor?
+Hey Hills ...
+Who is your favorite Beatle and what’s your favorite Beatle song?

 Fourth Question: